MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Multi-Prototype Federated Learning

 \subsection{Multi-Prototype Aggregation}

 The goal of multi-prototype learning is to reduce the distance of embedding space between local prototypes and the corresponding prototypes from the global prototype pool.
-After receiving the clustering results as computed in Eq. \ref{cluster}, the server groups these prototypes (also denotes $k$ centroids) by class as a global prototype pool, denoted as $\mathbb{U}$ = \{$\mathbb{U}_1$,$\mathbb{U}_2$,...,$\mathbb{U}_C$\}.
-Formally,
+After receiving the clustering results as computed in Eq. \ref{cluster}, the server groups these prototypes (also denotes $k$ centroids) by class as a global prototype pool. { This pool is denoted as $\mathbb{U}$ = \{$\mathbb{U}_1$,$\mathbb{U}_2$,...,$\mathbb{U}_C$\}, where each group contains prototypes from the same class but from different clients.} Formally,

 where $\mathbb{U}_j$ denotes the set of clients that own multiple prototypes of class $j$.
-Through this aggregation mechanism, the global prototype pool summarizes all class-related knowledge shared by all clients.
+Through this aggregation mechanism, { the prototypes are grouped according to their respective class labels.
+The resulting global pool summarizes all class-related knowledge shared by all clients, allowing us to effectively utilize information from various clients while maintaining class-wise separation.}

-After the aggregation process, the server sends back the global prototype pool to local clients, which is used to guide their local training in the next global round.
-Besides, to facilitate the calculation for some extreme non-IID cases where there are only a few instances of a certain class, we introduce a prototype padding procedure in the server to ensure that each client has the same number of multiple prototypes: